osg-htc/osg-htc.github.io/_events/2025-05-20-High-Throughput-Bioinformatics.md

 published: true

 excerpt: |
-    Sign up for our user training on building containers on Tuesday, May 20!
+    Sign up for our user training on HTC Bioinformatics on Tuesday, May 20!

 start_date: 2025-05-20
 end_date: 2025-05-20